simonbesnard1/gedidb/doc/user/database.setup.rst

-.. _database-setup:

 Setting up PostgreSQL and PostGIS
 =================================

 This guide provides comprehensive instructions for setting up a **PostgreSQL** database with **PostGIS** to handle large-scale GEDI geospatial data using gediDB.
-It covers robust security measures, multi-user connection management, and optimization techniques for handling large datasets.
-The instructions are intended for database administrators and developers requiring a high level of security and scalability.
+It covers security measures, multi-user connection management, and optimization techniques for handling large datasets, particularly with high concurrency.
+The instructions are for database administrators and developers requiring security, scalability, and high-performance geospatial querying.

 Prerequisites
 -------------